mono/SkiaSharp.Extended/docs/index.md

 `SKPathInterpolation` can be used to create interpolated paths.
 This is awesome when creating animated shapes or transitions between two paths. [**See more...**](api/extended/skpathinterpolation)

-# SkiaSharp.Extended.UI
+# SkiaSharp.Extended.UI.Forms

-**SkiaSharp.Extended.UI** is a collection some great Xamarin.Forms controls that may be useful to some apps. [**See more...**](api/ui/index)
+**SkiaSharp.Extended.UI.Forms** is a collection some great Xamarin.Forms controls that may be useful to some apps. [**See more...**](api/ui/index)

 ## SKImageSourceExtensions